Skip to content Skip to navigation

 Jill Stefaniak

-My program of study concentration is in learning, design, and technology, and my areas of expertise include human performance technology, instructional design, needs assessment, and medical education.
+My program of study is in learning, design, and technology, and my areas of expertise include human performance technology, instructional design, needs assessment, and medical education.

 Jill Stefaniak